 Well, if not, that better has to be part of the specification!
 But how to incorporate such demands?
-We shall need the concept of logical variables: these do not occur in programs, only in specifications, and are written with a subscript.

-Using the logical variable x_0 to denote the initial (and un-changed) value of x, a program computing factorials can be specified as follows:
+The answer is that we shall allow our specifications to contain logical variables2: using the logical variable x_0 to denote the initial (and un-changed) value of the identifier \mathbf{x} , a program computing factorials can be specified as follows: